-3. Coordination with Secondary and Post Secondary Education System a.
+Coordination with Secondary and Post Secondary Education System a.
 Provide a description of how the local board will coordinate relevant secondary and postsecondary education programs and activities with education and workforce investment activities to coordinate strategies, enhance services, and avoid duplication of services. §679.560(b)(9)

 New Mexico has embraced the Common Core Standards for its K-12 education system, and this commitment extends to adult education through the adoption of the College and Career Readiness Standards (CCRS) by the New Mexico Higher Education Department (NMHED).
-Effective from the 2016-2017 program year, all courseware used by Adult Education programs statewide must align with CCRS, ensuring consistency with Common Core.
+All Curriculum and courseware used by Adult Education programs statewide must align with CCRS, ensuring consistency with Common Core.
 This alignment supports the development of high-quality educational programs that prepare students for high school equivalency tests, postsecondary education, and workforce demands.